-7. Net Loss per Share Applicable to Common Stockholders
+8. Net Loss per Share Applicable to Common Stockholders

 Basic net loss per share applicable to common stockholders is calculated by dividing net loss applicable to common stockholders by the weighted average shares outstanding during the period, without consideration for common stock equivalents.
 Net loss applicable to common stockholders is calculated by adjusting the net loss of the Company for cumulative preferred stock dividends.
-Diluted net loss per share applicable to common stockholders is calculated by adjusting for the period.
-For purposes of the dilutive net loss per share applicable to common stock equivalents outstanding for the period.
-For purposes of the dilutive net loss per share applicable to common stock equivalents outstanding for the calculation of diluted net loss per share applicable to common stockholders calculation, convertible preferred stock, warrants, stock options, and unvested restricted stock are considered to be common stock equivalents but are excluded from the calculation of diluted net loss per share applicable to common stockholders, as their effect would be anti-dilutive; therefore, basic and diluted net loss per share applicable to common stockholders were the same for all periods presented.
-The following common stock equivalents were excluded from the calculation of diluted net loss per share applicable to common stockholders were the same for all periods presented.
-The following common stockholders for the periods indicated because including them would have had an anti-dilutive effect.
+Diluted net loss per share applicable to common stockholders is calculated by adjusting weighted average shares outstanding for the dilutive effect of common stock equivalents outstanding for the period.
+For purposes of the dilutive net loss per share applicable to common stockholders calculation, convertible preferred stock, warrants, stock options, and unvested restricted stock are considered to be common stock equivalents but are excluded from the calculation of diluted net loss per share applicable to common stockholders, as their effect would be anti-dilutive; therefore, basic and diluted net loss per share applicable to common stockholders were the same for all periods presented as a result of the Company's net loss.
+The following common stock equivalents were excluded from the calculation of diluted net loss per share applicable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect.